Bridge to Practice

-Twice each year, inter-professional health care practitioners attend an evening seminar specifically designed to train hospitalists, subspecialty providers & health care leaders in the principles of geriatric care.
+Twice each year, inter-professional health care practitioners attend an evening seminar specifically designed to train URMC hospitalists, subspecialty providers & health care leaders the principles of geriatric care.
 The next GIMMEs will be held Nov.
 27, 2018 and April 18, 2019.
 Contact Laura Robinson at 585-760-6380 or via email for more information or to register.

 Ger-E-News are created by our Geriatric Fellows to expand the confidence, knowledge and skill set of new health practitioners, who may have little experience in the field of geriatrics.
 Each issue will focus on one topic, highlighting recent research, translation to practice, and a brief case study.

 The Extension for Community Healthcare Outcomes (ECHO®) is an innovative model that was developed at the University of New Mexico by Dr. Sanjeev Arora to improve access to complex chronic disease and specialty care in underserved communities through the use of videoconferencing technology.
 Several ECHO clinics are available through the University of Rochester.
 A difficult case is presented in a structured format followed by guided discussion and recommendations by the specialty team.
 A short didactic presentation is also provided as well as continuing education credits.

 ECHO Geriatric Mental Health in Long Term Care (GEMH)

 ECHO GEMH aims to increase skills, knowledge, and self-efficacy of long-term care clinicians in their management of older adults with behavioral health and dementia care needs.

 For more information on any of these activities, contact Laura M. Robinson at 585-760-6380 or via email.